Get insider access

 3. Dell

 Dell is an American company that has become one of the most well-known computer brands worldwide.
-They have a few different monitor lineups, and whether you need something basic for work, a high-resolution screen for photo editing, or something for competitive gaming, you'll likely find something interesting from Dell.
-Their S and P Series lineups are designed for the home and office, and the higher-end UltraSharp lineup usually has more productivity features, with the Dell U2723QE being an option from that lineup.
+They have a few different monitor lineups for various usages, so you'll likely find something interesting from Dell.
+Their S and P Series lineups are designed for the home and office, and the higher-end UltraSharp lineup usually has more productivity features, with the Dell U2723QE being a great option from that lineup.
 This monitor has a massive USB hub and offers many other features, including an accurate sRGB picture mode.
-If you don't need so many features, even the Dell S2722QC and Dell S2721QS are excellent low-cost 4k options.
+If you don't need so many features, even the Dell S2722QC and Dell S2721QS are excellent low-cost 4k options that are more basic alternatives.

-If you're a gamer, their Alienware lineup is meant for you as it includes the high-end 4k Dell Alienware AW3225QF and the ultrawide Dell Alienware AW3423DW, which both feature a QD-OLED panel for stunning picture quality.
-They'll also come out with other QD-OLEDs in 2024, like the Dell Alienware AW2725DF.
-Besides that, they have options meant for competitive gaming, like the 360Hz Dell Alienware AW2523HF or the 500Hz Dell Alienware AW2524H.
+If you're a gamer, their Alienware lineup is meant for you as it includes the high-end 4k Dell Alienware AW3225QF and the ultrawide Dell Alienware AW3423DWF, which both feature a QD-OLED panel for stunning picture quality.
+They even have the 360Hz Dell Alienware AW2725DF available, which is ideal for PC gaming.
+Besides that, they have options meant for competitive gaming at a lower cost without a QD-OLED panel, like the 360Hz Dell Alienware AW2523HF or the 500Hz Dell Alienware AW2524H.
 They've even started making some excellent budget gaming monitors, like the Dell G2724D; so many options are available.

 See the best Dell monitors here.